Are you looking for things to do in Sleepy Hollow, New York? Keep reading for my recommendations!

 Order up a beer flight

-The beer flight at the Bridge View Tavern is really well known and a popular choice for things to do in Sleepy Hollow!
+The beer flight at the Bridge View Tavern is really well-known and a popular choice for visitors, and the perfect way to end a day of sightseeing too.

 Sleepy Hollow Cemetery